Australian court to rule next week on Cardinal Pell’s appeal

-CANBERRA, Australia (AP) - The most senior Catholic to be found guilty of child sex abuse could walk free from prison next week when an Australian court announces its verdict on his appeal against convictions for molesting two choirboys in a cathedral more than two decades ago.
+Cardinal George Pell could walk free if the judges acquit him of the five convictions for molesting two choirboys in a cathedral more than two decades ago.
+They also could order a retrial, in which case Pell would be released on bail, or they could reject his appeal.

-A Victoria state Court of Appeal heard Cardinal George Pell’s appeal against his convictions in early June.
-The three judges announced on Thursday that they will give their verdict on Wednesday next week.
+No matter the verdict by the Victoria state Court of Appeal, Pell’s case is likely to end up in the High Court, Australia’s final arbiter.

-Pell has been in a Melbourne prison since March when he was sentenced to six years for convictions on charges that he orally raped a 13-year-old choirboy and indecently dealt with the boy and the boy’s 13-year-old friend in a rear room of St. Patrick’s Cathedral in Melbourne in December 1996.
+Pell, 78, has been in a Melbourne prison since March when he was sentenced to six years for convictions on charges that he orally raped a 13-year-old choirboy and also indecently dealt with the boy and the boy’s 13-year-old friend in a rear room of St. Patrick’s Cathedral in Melbourne in December 1996.
+He was also convicted of squeezing one of the boy’s genitals in a cathedral corridor in February 1997.

+The appeals court heard his arguments against the five convictions in early June, and the three judges announced on Thursday they will give their verdict next Wednesday.

+Pell had become archbishop of Melbourne, Australia’s second-largest city, months before his crimes are alleged to have taken place and had set up a world-first compensation arrangement for victims of clergy sexual abuse.
+He has been until recently Pope Francis’ finance minister, described at his trial as the Vatican’s third most senior cleric.

 Sign up for Daily Newsletters